openpublishoperation/devops-learn-pr/docs/git/race-to-push.md

 race.

-In this article we’ll look at the details of why this race exists, and how we’ve solved the issue for Git repos hosted on VSTS.
+In this article we’ll look at the details of why this race exists, and how we’ve solved the issue for Git repos hosted on Azure DevOps.

 ## Understanding the race
 A small bit of background: Git history forms a directed acyclic graph